-There are some known limitations to improve the above result.
-P. D'Aquino, A. Fornasiero, G. Terzo observed that in the field of complex numbers endowed with the classical exponential function $exp$, the following fails \cite{DFT}.
-Let $c\in \IC\setminus exp(2\pi\IZ)$.
-Consider $f(X)=exp(X)-c$ and $g(X)=exp(iX)-1$.
-Let $I$ be the ideal in $\IC[X]^E$ generated by $f$ and $g$.
-Then even though $I$ is a nontrivial ideal of $\IC[X]^E$, $f$ and $g$ have no common zero in $\IC$ (or in any pseudo-exponential field (as defined by B. Zilber) containing $\IC$).

 The paper is organized as follows.
-In section 2, we recall the construction of free exponential rings (and the complexity function they can be endowed with), exponential ideals and the $E$-algebraic closure ($\Ecl$).
-We note that free exponential rings are not Hilbert rings.
-In section 3, we prove our main result (Theorem \ref{Nul}) by constructing step by step maximal exponential ideals, containing a given proper ideal under condition $(\dagger)$.
-We also apply our techniques to the ordered case, considering real exponential ideals.
+In section 2, we recall the construction of free exponential rings (and the complexity function they can be endowed with), the definition of exponential ideals and of the $E$-algebraic closure ($\Ecl$).
+We note that free exponential rings are not Hilbert rings, namely that there are prime ideals which are not an intersection of maximal ideals.
+In section 3, we prove our main result (Theorem \ref{Nul}) by constructing step by step maximal (respectively prime) exponential ideals, containing a given proper ideal under the above $E$-compatibility condition $(\Ext)_\ell$, at some appropriate finite level $\ell$.
+Finally, we apply our techniques when the field of coefficients is ordered, considering real exponential ideals.